Abraham Maslow: College and university

 Maslow attended the City College of New York after high school.
 In 1926, he began taking legal studies classes at night in addition to his undergraduate course load.
-He hated it and almost immediately dropped out.
-In 1927, he transferred to Cornell but left after just one semester due to poor grades and high costs.
-He later graduated from City College and went to graduate school at the University of Wisconsin (UW) to study psychology.
+He disliked it and almost immediately dropped out.
+In 1927, he transferred to Cornell University but left after just one semester due to poor grades and high costs.
+He later graduated from City College and went to graduate school at the University of Wisconsin to study psychology.
 In 1928, he married his first cousin, Bertha, who was still in high school.
 The pair had met in Brooklyn years earlier.

-Maslow's psychology training at UW was decidedly experimental-behaviorist.
+Maslow's psychology training at University of Wisconsin was decidedly experimental-behaviorist.
 At Wisconsin, he pursued a line of research that included investigating primate dominance behavior and sexuality.
 Maslow's early experience with behaviorism would leave him with a strong positivist mindset.
 Upon the recommendation of professor Hulsey Cason, Maslow wrote his master's thesis on "learning, retention, and reproduction of verbal material".
 Maslow regarded the research as embarrassingly trivial, but he completed his thesis in the summer of 1931 and was awarded his master's degree in psychology.
 He was so ashamed of the thesis that he removed it from the psychology library and tore out its catalog listing.
 However, Cason admired the research enough to urge Maslow to submit it for publication.
 Maslow's thesis was published as two articles in 1934.